kr15h/projection-mapping-with-rpi/slides.md

 Use *Cron*.
 Cron is job scheduler software available on Unix-like systems like Linux.
 We are using Raspbian which is a Linux distribution for Raspberry Pi computers.

-Run the following command to edit `crontab` as `root`.
+Run the following command to edit `crontab`.

 ```
-sudo crontab -e
+crontab -e
 ```

 ---